brunojdo/slack-gitlab-notifier/README.md

 ## Contributing

-You can contribute to our project!! to the See our issues list and make a [PR](https://github.com/brunojdo/slack-gitlab-notifier/pulls)! :heart:
+You can contribute to our project!!
+To do this, see our **issues list** and make a [PR](https://github.com/brunojdo/slack-gitlab-notifier/pulls)! :heart:

 ## Acknowledgement